 SDR: “Well, our team, headed by Dr. Reznik, invented a new method of fast gene sequencing with a large throughput.
 It reduces time and costs significantly.
 They published their study in NCBI last month.”

 Lead: “I’ve read her article on sequencing.
 She’s a promising scientist.”

 SDR: “She is, Jim.
 And now, she works with us.
 The technology she and her team created is already helping healthcare organizations reduce the costs and improve the quality of gene treatment.
 We’ve partnered with several medical institutions across the US to start their sequencing.
 And I think we can help you too.”

 Lead: “I don’t know…”

 SDR: “I understand that such decisions aren’t made spontaneously.
 What if I sent you an email with the articles we published, and a case study of creating a lab Hospital like yours.
-And then you can discuss it in detail with Dr. Reznik and her team… She can give you some really valuable insight.
-Let’s say, next Tuesday”
+And then, you can discuss it in detail with Dr. Reznik and her team… She can give you some precious insight.
+Let’s say next Tuesday.”